Arthritis: The Preventable Disease?

 Most of arthritis is due to sports and activity-related injuries which, later in life, lead to arthritis.
 While such injuries usually cannot be prevented, the subsequent arthritis would most likely not occur if the damage was repaired immediately using modern regeneration and replacement techniques.

 But this doesn’t often happen.
 Patients tend to ignore their injuries.
 Surgeons still remove the damaged tissue and tell their patients to come back when they need a knee replacement.
-Arthritis pain is treated with cortisone instead of growth factors and stem cells, and insurance companies don’t pay for up-to-date tissue regeneration techniques.
+Arthritis pain is treated with cortisone instead of growth factors and lubrication, and insurance companies don’t pay for up-to-date tissue regeneration techniques.
 How do we change this?

 First, don’t ignore an injury.
 If you twist your knee, hear a pop, and then have swelling, there’s a 90% chance you have torn a key tissue in the knee.
 If left alone, the injury will cause arthritis; if repaired properly, it may not.
 Getting an accurate rapid diagnosis—often with MRI confirmation—is the critical first step.
 Not having the damaged tissue removed, if at all possible, is the next step.